 Data on Typical Salary Increase When Switching Jobs

 The best possible way to understand the current market trend about salary hikes and what salary you should expect is by checking out employment surveys.
-Since employers and employees both participate in these surveys, they are great sources of information.
+Participation in these surveys by both employers and employees provides valuable information.

 These surveys can help determine what’s percentage salary increase for new jobs is typical in the coming year.
 Let’s have an insight into them: